EdTComeau/edtcomeau.github.io/_posts/2022-6-24-BabyFormula.md

 # Setup

-I originally wnated to use Pythons Beautiful soup, but it just grabs HTML.
+I originally wanted to use Pythons Beautiful soup, but it just grabs HTML.
 I learned quickly that I need to interact with javascript and therefore Selenium is the ideal package for my use.
 Selenium is pretty easy to [setup](https://www.selenium.dev/documentation/webdriver/getting_started/) into python iusing pip.
 Selenium needs a web driver, I chose [gecodriver](https://github.com/mozilla/geckodriver/releases).